Pet Diagnostics in Newport News, VA

 We all wish that our pets could tell us where they’re hurting or if they ate something they shouldn’t have.
 But they can’t, so veterinarians must rely on pet diagnostics testing.
-Colony Animal Hospital in Newport News offers ultrasound, digital radiology, and other diagnostic capabilities to examine your dog or cat internally.
+Colony Animal Hospital in Newport News offers cat and dog ultrasounds, x-rays and other diagnostic capabilities to examine your dog or cat internally.
 Our facility is also equipped with an extensive diagnostic laboratory to perform screenings, with immediate results.

 Our Ongoing Blood Work Promotion

 Routine blood work is an extremely important tool for detecting and diagnosing problems in your pet that we may not see otherwise.
 Therefore, we’re running an ongoing promotion on blood work to emphasize this service and help owners care for their pets.

 Any clients that schedule their pet for important lab work within 30 days of their doctor’s recommendation will earn a $50 reduction.
 We hope this encourages owners to be more proactive about their pet’s wellness and stick to annual testing to keep them healthy!

 Colony Animal Hospital is equipped with the latest digital pet x-ray technology to provide your pet with the most accurate diagnosis possible.
 With this technology, we can quickly produce high quality images of your pet’s internal structures in a matter of seconds.
 We often rely on X-rays to evaluate the musculoskeletal and reproductive systems, heart, lungs, and gastrointestinal and urinary tracts.
 In addition, we are capable of performing radiographic contrast studies such as barium series (stomach, intestines, etc.) and positive contrast cystograms (urinary bladder) to better define problems with the gastrointestinal and urinary systems.